Welcome to today's edition of the Rush 24-7 podcast.

 He may be getting money from Mormons, but not from the Mormon Church or the Church of Jesus Christ of Latter-day Saints out there.

-Anywhere they're beside themselves.
+Anywhere, they're beside themselves.

-You know, because they've got they tell themselves stories.
+You know, because they've got, they tell themselves stories.

 Okay, early, you've heard this.

-It's becoming a cliche.
+It's becoming cliche.

 I'm sick and tired of it.

-You know who's surprised everybody is McCain.
+You know who surprised everybody?

-Now they're trying to sandbag his report out of Baghdad that he was able to walk around in a security zone all uh unharmed and so forth.
+Now they're trying to sandbag his report out of Baghdad that he was able to walk around in a security zone all unharmed and so forth.

 And the same drive-by media that he considered his base is trying to destroy him.